tuxies-wiki-team/tuxies-wiki/docs/guides/firefox-userjs.md

 - ==zen.view.compact.hide-toolbar== set to true hides the url toolbar if you are using multiple toolbars in your Appearance settings.
 - ==zen.view.compact.toolbar-flash-popup== set to false disables the tab bar from popping up in compact mode when switching tabs.
 - ==zen.view.show-newtab-button-top== sets the new tabs button to be at the bottom of tabs instead of being fixed below pinned tabs.
-- ==zen.workspaces.separate-essentials== allows essentials to be workspace independent (like how they used to be — you will see all your essentials regardless of what workspace you are in).
+- ==zen.workspaces.separate-essentials== allows essentials to be workspace independent (like how they used to be—you will see all your essentials regardless of what workspace you are in).